After troubled rollout, Obamacare's new test starts on New Year's Day

 Some insurance executives say that even a few stories of coverage problems during the next few weeks - which seems inevitable when dealing with such a massive program - could damage the reputations of the White House and the healthcare overhaul.

-“The big moment of trust is 12:01 a.m. on January 1st, when a mother is standing in a pharmacy with a baby in her arms trying to get a script filled,” Aetna Inc Chief Executive Mark Bertolini said this month.
+“The big moment of trust is 12:01 a.m. on January 1st, when a mother is standing in a pharmacy with a baby in her arms trying to get a script filled,” Aetna Inc ’s chief executive, Mark Bertolini, said this month.
 “Getting that information right so that we don’t have these events which ultimately end up in our lap if we don’t do them well, it’s very important for us all to get it right.”

 A senior administration official acknowledged that “there will be bumps in the road.”